TV Golden Globes exalt cable, online comedy over broadcast sitcom

+* Qualstar reports results for the fourth quarter and full year ending december 31, 2016

-LOS ANGELES Newly minted comedy on cable television and online streaming platforms beat the broadcast stalwarts to win favour with the Hollywood Foreign Press Association for its Golden Globe nominations on Thursday.
+LOS ANGELES Dec 11 Newly minted comedy on cable television and online streaming platforms beat the broadcast stalwarts to win favor with the Hollywood Foreign Press Association for its Golden Globe nominations on Thursday.

 Premium cable network HBO's raunchy female coming-of-age series "Girls" was the only returning contender for best television comedy or musical, which left out previous broadcast network category staples such as ABC sitcom "Modern Family" and CBS's nerd comedy "The Big Bang Theory."